 The FICA tax (Federal Insurance Contribution Act) is a social security tax.
 This tax is deducted at source i.e from the salary/wages of employees by the employer.
 FICA is a social security tax because funds collected by the government is used for social security benefits and Medicare health insurance for people.
-FICA tax is applicable to employer and employee.
+FICA tax is applicable to employers and employees.
 Its equivalent, Self Employment Tax is applicable to people who are self-employed.

 What is included in FICA tax?

 Under FICA, two taxes are included -social security and Medicare tax.
 Additional Medicare tax is imposed under the Affordable Care Act.

 FICA tax Calculator